Josip221/Josip221/README.md

 -->

 - 🔭 Working on getting my masters degree at FESB Split
-- 🌱 Learning emulation of old games as a hobby
+- 📫 Resolving bugs in my projects and adding a few more